 Alkene Reactions: Hydroboration using BH3, H2O2, and NaOH

-Borane (BH3) in the presence of hydrogen peroxide (H2O2) and sodium hydroxide (NaOH) react with alkenes to form alcohols:
+Borane (BH3) in the presence of hydrogen peroxide (H2O2) and sodium hydroxide (NaOH) react with alkenes to form alcohols (this same reaction can also be performed with B2H6, diglyme, NaOH and H2O2):

 Alkene Reactions: Hydroboration using BH3, H2O2, and NaOH - image4